nie-lang/Multi-Grid-Deep-Homography/README.md

 * numpy 1.18.1
 * tensorflow 1.13.1

+## For pytorch users
+The official codes are based on tensorflow.
+We also provide a simple pytorch implementation of CCL for pytorch users, please refer to .
+The pytorch version has not been strictly tested.
+If you encounter some problems, please feel free to concat me (nielang@bjtu.edu.cn).

 ## Dataset Preparation
 #### step 1
 We use [UDIS-D](https://github.com/nie-lang/UnsupervisedDeepImageStitching) for training.
 Please download it.